This article originally appeared on VICE Canada.

 Unlike other performative arts like burlesque or pole dancing, there is an element of “having to be sexy” that’s missing when it comes to stand-up.
 You are bringing aspects of yourself that aren’t sexy to the surface, and I really think good stand-up makes a person's appearance sort of disappear.

 Daisy Badcock is someone I describe as a funny burlesque performer.
-She auditions predominantly for humourous roles, and she gave stand-up comedy a fair shake by trying it a couple of times.
+She auditions predominantly for humorous roles, and she gave stand-up comedy a fair shake by trying it a couple of times.
 I wanted to know, would the idea of doubling down on revealing herself seem like a thrill or a nightmare?

-“When I’ve done stand-up, I feel I’m my most raw and vulnerable. t’s emotionally naked.
+“When I’ve done stand-up, I feel I’m my most raw and vulnerable.
+I'm emotionally naked.
 You also have some things to hide behind when it’s burlesque.
 I’ve got my costume, I’ve got my music, glitter, fringe, and my boobs… I’m hiding behind my boobs.”

 I then asked her how the idea of performing stand-up partly nude would make her feel.
 She said she’d probably feel more comfortable, and I immediately lit up.

 “I feel a nude body is just as much a part of you as your face or your hand.
-(Nudity) adds to the entertainment.
+[Nudity] adds to the entertainment.
 A lot of the time when you’re doing burlesque, the audience is full of other burlesque dancers and sex positive people.
 There’s probably people in the room who are thinking pervy thoughts, but I don’t let that bother me.
 If I’m entertaining, then I’m doing my job.”

 For anyone who might be made uncomfortable with the idea of someone being in their underwear in front of strangers, I’m going to point out to you that it’s not super different from going to the beach.
 Unless you keep your khakis on when you suntan, seeing a little asscheek and breastplate shouldn’t be a particularly shocking display.
 Human beings have assigned a bizarre value to bras vs bathing suits, even though they show the same amount of skin.
 Even Miss America pageant contestants, the most wholesome of the whole, are expected to prance across a stage, bikini-clad, in front of an audience of millions (because somehow that’s the best way to award scholarships to young women).
 And yet, somehow, the second it’s lace instead of that weird polyester, it’s considered too taboo to be seen (even when you are enthusiastically choosing to).

 The sex club show vibe has always been “people enthusiastically watching while patiently waiting for it to be over so they can go off on their sexual exploits.”
-I typically wind up charmed by the polite nature of the audience and their willingness to enjoy an artform that has a terribly unsexual nature.
+I typically wind up charmed by the polite nature of the audience and their willingness to enjoy an art form that has a terribly unsexual nature.
 People who pay to have a fun place to play are willing to take some time off getting off and get some laughs in.
 They don’t heckle, they don’t come in and out (no pun intended), and they aren’t noticeably drunk.

 They trust the show and give the acts the control of the room (kinkier folks might say they… submit).
 I might’ve just been lucky to have obedient audiences every time.
-It could be my raw talent and unadulterated stage presence (or maybe it’s the whip, who can truly say for sure), but it was likely the strict consent/behaviour/harassment rules put in place to keep the everyone (women) safe.
+It could be my raw talent and unadulterated stage presence (or maybe it’s the whip, who can truly say for sure), but it was likely the strict consent/behavior/harassment rules put in place to keep the everyone (women) safe.

 Frankly, you have as much of a chance of being creeped out by an audience member at any fully-clothed comedy venue than you do under these circumstances, but it ultimately depends on where you go.